IFLR partners with MSU Extension to offer online FSMA Produce Rule Grower Training

 • This is a graduate level, 3-credit hour course.
 Students will typically spend 9-12 hours per week preparing for and completing coursework.
 Some students may need more or less time based on their skills, experience, and the level of mastery they wish to achieve.

-• Students opting to complete the FSMA Produce Rule Grower Training will complete the requirements within the regular time commitment required for this graduate course.
+• Students completing the Grower Training will complete the requirements within the regular time commitment required for this graduate course.

 How much does the course cost?